mjwelchphd/GalaxyRevisited/README.md

 Oct 27 04:48:11 ip-172-26-0-5.us-west-2.compute.internal systemd[1]: Started MySQL Server.
 ```

-#### <a id="02eab657-2444-42c5-9ff8-82e54f662a86">Change the new root password and add a user password for GalaxyRevisited</a>
+#### <a id="02eab657-2444-42c5-9ff8-82e54f662a86">Change the new root password and add a user password for Galaxy Revisited</a>

-A superuser account _'root’@’localhost'_ is created with initial password set and stored in the error log file.
+A superuser account _'root’@’localhost'_ is created with an initial password set and stored in the error log file.
 To reveal it, use the following command:

 ```script
 $ sudo grep 'temporary password' /var/log/mysqld.log